Credit: Flickr / Chris Oakley / CC BY 2.0

 To bring good fortune for the coming year, Spaniards drop any gold item into their glass of Cava before the midnight toast.
 From gold coins to gold wedding rings, it all goes in the Cava which has to be finished after the midnight toast to get good luck.
 However, those who are looking for love they drop either a strawberry, cherry or raspberry in their drink.
 So, it entirely depends on what kind of New Year is being wished.

 Museo De Belenes

 The Museo de Belenes (Museum of Nativity Scenes) is located in the old town of Alicante.
-In keeping with Spanish ritual, every Spanish house displays a nativity scene to honor the Three King's arrival.
+In keeping with Spanish ritual, every Spanish house displays a nativity scene to honour the Three King's arrival.
 The entry is free in this museum and you can explore the history behind the artistry used to create these great scenes.